Top 3 ways how to measure Digital Transformation progress

-This is slightly different from setting a regular set of KPIs.
+This is slightly different from setting a regular set of digital transformation goals or KPIs.
 Instead of just measuring how much a solution has influenced your organisation, you also define the desired numbers in advance – the minimum that you want to achieve in order to consider your digital transformation successful.

-- Make observations and formulate a hypothesis.
+make observations and formulate a hypothesis,

-- Define the indicators of success to be evaluated as the project progresses.
+define the indicators of success to be evaluated as the project progresses,

-- Run your project and evaluate the results.
+run your project and evaluate the results.

-This can pertain not only to the digital transformation as a whole, but also to individual parts of it, even the smallest ones, like specific features or changes in your website layout.
-Remember that while thinking big is great, that doesn’t rule out starting small and growing over time.
+This can pertain not only to the impact of digital transformation, as a whole but also to individual parts of it, even the smallest ones, like specific digital tools, features or changes in your website layout.
+Remember that while thinking big is great that doesn’t rule out starting small and growing over time.

 This is why you need to stay up-to-date with the most current customer behaviours.
-Follow these trends closely, because it may turn out that the problems you’re solving right now have already become marginal, and that there are other, much more urgent issues to handle.
+Follow these trends closely because it may turn out that the problems you’re solving right now have already become marginal and that there are other, much more urgent issues to handle.
 Agility is the key to success, both in ordinary tech projects and digital transformations.

 How strongly a big change in the external environment can influence people’s behaviour is reflected in the chart below: